phalcon/blog/data/posts/2017/03/2017-03-03-building-the-new-phalcon-website-middleware-part-3.md

 This task class checks all the available cache files (in `storage/cache/*/`) and deletes them when invoked.
 It is used to clear the cache after each deployment.

 #### FetchContributors
 For quite some time now, we have introduced a big image map at the bottom of our site, to thank our contributors.
-This command is responsible for fetching and calculating that content.

-We are using the excellent [Guzzle]() library to perform this task.
+This command is responsible for fetching the contributors from Github and constructing the final JSON file.
+To execute the HTTP request we are using the excellent [Guzzle](http://docs.guzzlephp.org/en/latest/) library.

 We first assign some weights in different repositories.
 The more updates, the "heavier" the repository.
 We then interrogate the Github API for each of the repositories, and retrieve all the contributors.